ZebraDevs/DataWedge-Android-Samples/SignatureCapture/README.md

 Available actions in this sample:

-* Create a DatatWedge profile if it does not exist, configure it with specific parameters and associate it with this app.
+* Create a DataWedge profile if it does not exist, configure it with specific parameters and associate it with this app.
-* Adjust the height and width of the image output.
 * Scan and display the captured data as an image.
 * Save the image file to the device.